“Fisheye lenses are gimmicks.”

 When I find myself at a loss for new ways to see, I put the 15mm fisheye on my camera and go for a walk.
 The photos inspire, intrigue, challenge and most of all delight me.
 They are just a lot of fun to make and show.

-My parting shot for this Photofocus post is of a sunset on Corregidor Island in Manila Bay in the Philippines.
+My parting shot is of a sunset on Corregidor Island in Manila Bay in the Philippines.
 My parting thought is that none of the photos I have shared here would exist if I didn’t carry the oh-so-special lightweight and spectacular Sigma 15mm f/2.8 fisheye in my kit.
 I encourage you to get a fisheye, borrow one or rent one then go out to play.
 I’m sure you’ll smile at what you create.

 Sigma 15mm f/2.8 EX DG Diagonal Fisheye Lens